indentlabs/gpt-3-experiments/README.md

 Expanders take an existing worldbuilding piece and attempt to indiscriminately expound upon it.

-* `character-expander` takes an incomplete character (here, Joe Clementz) and adds additional information about that character.
+* `character-expander` takes an incomplete character (here, Joe Clementz) and randomly adds additional information about that character.

 ### Suggesters